So much information is available free of charge, what are the benefits of subscribing?

 Subscription queries answered

 If you think our free information is good, wait until you see what subscribers get!
-By subscribing to the Good Schools Guide (GSG) online you can access our detailed, in-depth and often amusing reviews of over 1,000 schools we've visited, analysed and investigated (a mix of state schools, private schools and special schools).
-You can access our extensive schools data, compare schools, catchment maps and entry and exit schools, plus read informative articles covering everything from choosing a school to what to do should things go wrong.
+By subscribing to the Good Schools Guide (GSG) online you can access our detailed, in-depth and often amusing reviews of over 1,000 schools we've visited, analysed and investigated (a mix of state schools, private schools and special schools). plus read informative articles covering everything from choosing a school to what to do should things go wrong.

 I emailed you but did not get a response.